 For business executives and CEOs, this poses a significant challenge as the need to build a high-performing organisational culture is dependent on highly engaged employees.

-These challenges are exacerbated in businesses with remote and distributed workforces as recognition programs and employee retention initiatives are highly dependent on the effectiveness of communication.
+These challenges are exacerbated in businesses with remote and distributed workforces as recognition programs and employee retention initiatives are highly dependent on the effectiveness of employee communication.

 Despite these challenges, there are significant rewards for executives who can move the needle and build organisations that deliver a positive employee experience.